 What are the signs and symptoms?

-Although one could struggle with many of the above signs and symptoms of Bulimia Nervosa, it can be sometimes difficult to identify when you or someone you love is struggling.
-Certainly a change in one’s patterns, attitudes, beliefs, and behaviors with food, weight and exercise could be a sign of something more serious going on.
-Due to so many culturally normative values around weight/health Bulimia can be difficult to detect.
+Although one could struggle with many of the above signs and symptoms of bulimia nervosa, it can be sometimes difficult to identify when you or someone you love is struggling.
+A change in one’s patterns, attitudes, beliefs, and behaviors with food, weight and exercise could be a sign of something more serious going on.
+Due to so many culturally normative values around weight and health, bulimia can be difficult to detect.
 We encourage having a professional that specializes in eating disorders help you or your loved one get clarity on what is really going on.
-If you would like to get more information on supporting a loved one, see our advice.
+If you would like to get more information on supporting a loved one, see our advice

 Things you might not know about Bulimia.